SpenceKonde/megaTinyCore/megaavr/extras/Ref_TCD.md

 You can do the following things and continue using `analogWrite()` and expect it to keep behaving normally.
 Do not expect anything else to work - if you need to do more, you need to take it over entirely.

 ### ~You can change frequency by multiplying the period by up to a 2, 4, 8, or 16~
-If this were DxCore, where much higher frequencies can realistically end up on the TCD, where the chip can run faster and where the flash bottoms out at 16k instead of 2k, this would be a section talking about how to modify the period of the TCD to slow it down; DxC will automatically notice you've done this and leftshift arguments to `analogWrite()` appropriately.
-But we've got parts with type D timers and 2k of flash, so that's not happening here.
+If this were DxCore, where much higher frequencies can realistically end up on the TCD, where the chip can run faster and where the flash bottoms out at 16k instead of 2k, this would be a section talking about how to modify the period of the TCD to slow it down or speed it up - setting it to certain magic values will be noticed by DxCore in analogWrite, and automatically leftshift `analogWrite()` values to appropriately. megaTinyCore does not support this.

 ### You can change frequency, clock source, prescaler
 As a general rule, given two options for how to achieve a given frequency (by combination of syncronizer and count prescalers and clock source selection), preference should be given as: